August 10, 2018

 Rehearsal dress is casual; however, no bare feet, short-shorts, inappropriate clothing, jangly bracelets or jewelry, NO HATS, or any clothing with offensive mottos, sayings, etc. Respectful and tactful appearance is protocol.
 Musicians will dress according to the following specifications for all CMU Philharmonic related concerts:

-MEN: Black tuxedo, black bow tie, white shirt, black socks, black dress shoes.
+Black tuxedo, black bow tie, white tuxedo shirt, black socks, black dress shoes.

-WOMEN: Solid black elegant skirt/dress/dress pants (ankle-length to floor length when seated), solid black elegant blouse/top with full or 3/4 length sleeves (no plunging necklines, sequins, glitter, beads, or contrasting colors), plain black hose/socks, black dress shoes (no open-toe shoes).
-Small black purses may be carried on stage and placed under the musician’s chair.
+Solid black elegant skirt/dress/dress pants (ankle-length to floor length when seated), solid black elegant blouse/top with full or 3/4 length sleeves, plan black hose/socks, black dress shoes.

 - NO alarm/beeper watches, cell phones or pagers allowed on any stage or ACH during rehearsals or concerts.